By Brie Shelley

 Holding recurring employee training sessions will give your staff members the opportunity to practice current skills and learn new ones.
 Routinely revisiting free-pour tests helps guarantee consistent drinks between your bartenders and better manage costs.
 Reviewing knife safety can limit risks of staff injury (insurance is expensive!), and sanitation practices have never been so top-of-mind among guests in light of COVID-19.
 Finally, taking time to talk with your team about the unique qualities of products you have in-house gives them the tools they need to talk to guests and upsell.

-Staying on top of scheduling is about more than keeping your bar appropriately staffed, but showing your team you respect their time.
+Staying on top of scheduling is about more than keeping your bar appropriately staffed but showing your team you respect their time.
 Work-life balance is especially important in the service industry to keep team members from getting burned out.
 Working with your team to establish a somewhat consistent schedule, can help them achieve this balance.
 Strive to have your schedule posted a minimum of four days out; ten is even better.
 The earlier you post, the more time you have to react to staffing shortcomings.

 An earmark of successful managers in any industry is enabling open channels of communication between managers and their team.
 Be available to listen.
 If your team members feel you value their input, they’ll feel a sense of ownership in their work.
 This leads to them being less likely to leave your establishment or take part in fraudulent behavior.
 Your team is also an excellent resource for new ideas.
 Pick their brains for new cocktail menu items, creative promotions, or what your next craft beer selection should be.
 Being receptive doesn’t mean you have to enact every idea employees bring to you, but at least actively listen and encourage their input.

 Becoming a manager isn’t the end of your training, but an invitation to much more.
 In addition to keeping on top of beverage industry trends, you should constantly be learning about the best bartending and bar management practices.
-Visit other bars to see how they function, attend bar management seminars, stay up to date with new bar and restaurant technology, watch bar training videos, and read tactical articles to offer better training to your staff members and run a more successful establishment.
+Visit other bars to see how they function, attend bar managing seminars, stay up to date with new bar and restaurant technology, watch bar training videos, and read tactical articles to offer better training to your staff members and run a more successful establishment.

-As a bar manager, you shouldn’t be afraid to get your hands dirty.
+To be a successful bar manager, you shouldn’t be afraid to get your hands dirty.
 If you’re going to properly train and earn the respect of your staff, you need to know how to make all the drinks on your menu, work efficiently during busy hours, and deal with rowdy customers, firsthand.
 If there’s any part of your bar that you find yourself unfamiliar with, schedule your shifts in that area so you can learn through experience.
 Remember, as a manager, you should be able to perform and train your staff on any task at your bar.

 Unless you work at an airport bar, regulars make up a substantial percentage of your overall revenue.
 To keep them coming back, it’s important to make them feel appreciated.
 Be sure to learn their names and what they usually like to drink.
-Finding some time to chat with them goes a long way, but focus the conversation on them and not yourself.
+Finding some time to chat with them goes a long way but focus the conversation on them and not yourself.
 It never hurts to buy them a drink or an appetizer now and then.
 Don’t forget to pay attention to your other customers too.

 As a bar manager, it’s easy to get caught up in overseeing your staff, chatting with regulars, or experimenting with new cocktails.
 Although leading your team is an essential aspect of your job, you should also take time to interact with all your customers.
 Ask patrons how they’re doing, how their experience has been, and greet regulars when they walk through the door.
 Be available to smooth out details, explain drink histories, or answer any of your customers’ questions.
 This also helps you be aware of what is going on in your bar, should you encounter issues like over-serving.